 Walker, Admiral, failed in an attempt to reduce Quebec, 179.
-Eight ships under his command, containing 884 seamen, officers, and troops, wrecked
+Eight ships under his command, containing 884 seamen, officers, and troops, wrecked amid the fogs off the coast, ibid.

 Whigs, faithless to their own professed principles of attachment to constitutional liberty, in acting as they did towards the Canadians, 298.
-Disgraceful attack upon Lord Ashburton for his treaty of Washington, 470.
-Lord Ashburton deserving all praise for the successful issue of the treaty which after so many years of dispute has at last settled the Boundary
+Dis-graceful attack upon Lord Ashburton for his treaty of Washington, 470.
+Lord Ashburton deserving all praise for the successful issue of the treaty which after so many years of dispute has at last settled the Boundary curious fact concerning his intolerance, 358.